 A Love Connection: Annual Giving & Engagement within an Advancement Model

 Annual giving and constituent engagement haven’t always been close friends – they may have even been frenemies.
-Today, with more shops moving to an advanced model, we can’t afford to take our toys and go home.
-We must find every opportunity to work together, leverage resources, and align goals to move forward.
+With more shops moving to an advancement model, we can’t afford to take our toys and go home.
+Instead, we must find every opportunity to work together, leverage resources, and align goals to move forward.
 In this session, we will discuss how to work with your engagement colleagues, add value for both teams, and ultimately deepen the relationship with your audience.
 Hear examples of success, failure, and lessons learned.
-You’ll walk away with ideas to test and tools to help advance your internal relationships to advance your organizational mission.
+You’ll walk away with ideas to test and tools to help advance your internal relationships while advancing your organizational mission.

 Planning & Executing a Successful Giving Day Campaign